Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 • Using assessment data to inform instruction rather than label or track children

-While opinions vary, many experts recommend that children start some form of structured early education around age 3 or 4.
+Many experts, while expressing differing opinions, recommend that children begin structured early education at age 3 or 4 years.
 However, it's important to note that learning begins at birth, and high-quality childcare and parent-child interactions in the earliest years are crucial for development.
-The key is to ensure that any formal education is developmentally appropriate and play-based, rather than overly academic or rigid.
+It is important to make sure that formal education is not overly academic, but rather based on play and developmentally appropriate.

-Parents can support their child's education in the early years by:
+Parents can play a vital role in supporting their child's early education by:

 • Engaging in conversations and encouraging language development